apache/tomcat-maven-plugin/README.txt

 To build this project you must Apache Maven at least 2.2.1 . mvn clean install will install the mojos without running integration tests.
-As there are some hardcoded integration tests with http port 1973, ajp 2001 and 2008, you could have some port allocation issues (if you don't know why those values ask olamy :-) ) mvn clean install -Prun-its will run integration tests too: to override the default used htpp port you can use -Dits.http.port= -Dits.ajp.port=
+As there are some hardcoded integration tests with http port 1973, ajp 2001 and 2008, you could have some port allocation issues (if you don't know why those values ask olamy :-) ) mvn clean install -Prun-its will run integration tests too: to override the default used http port you can use -Dits.http.port= -Dits.ajp.port=

 Snapshots deployment
 ---------------------